 But the mercy of God endureth forever!

-With Mary in her humble home we say, “Lord, have mercy on us!”
+With Mary in her humble home we say, “Lord, have mercy on us.”
 And instant He is in mercy, instant and bountiful.
 Be comforted, be comforted, my people, saith your God.
-Speak ye to the heart of Jerusalem and call to her; For her evil is come to an end; her iniquity is forgiven.
-To save men from their fallen selves, God, so loving the world, promises salvation.
+“Saith ye to the heart of Jerusalem and call to her.
+For her evil is come to an end; her iniquity is foriven.
+For to save men from their fallen selves, God, so loving the world, promises salvation.

 And in the pregnant quiet of Nazareth a Virgin’s womb comes thrillingly alive with incarnate love.
 Mary is miraculously with child.
 She moves unknown, unnoticed down through the land of promise, through the very midst of those who are groaning for deliverance.
 And between the night’s end and the day’s beginning, under a roof of rock, in a lonely hillside cave Mary brings forth the Son of God, flesh-bound, and lays Him in a bin where oxen feed.
 High in the shining night wondering angels sing, and it is their song which the priest next takes up: “Glory to God in the highest and, at long last, peace to men.
 We adore thee; we bless thee.”